Far East Combined Bureau

 The Far East Combined Bureau, an outstation of the British Government Code and Cypher School, was set up in Hong Kong in March 1935, to monitor Japanese, and also Chinese and Russian (Soviet) intelligence and radio traffic.
 Later it moved to Singapore, Colombo (Ceylon), Kilindini (Kenya), then returned to Colombo.

+The Colombo site was known as HMS Anderson or Station Anderson.

 Hong Kong

 The FECB was located in an office block in the Naval dockyard, with an armed guard at the door (which negated any attempt at secrecy).
 The intercept site was on Stonecutters Island, four miles across the harbour, and manned by a dozen RAF and RN ratings (plus later four Army signallers).
 The codebreaking or Y section had Japanese, Chinese and Russian interpreters, under RN Paymaster Henry (Harry) Shaw, with Dick Thatcher and Neil Barnham.
 The FECB was headed by the Chief of Intelligence Staff (COIS) Captain John Waller, later by Captain F. J. Wylie.

 Shaw had been dealing direct with GC&CS and the C-in-C Far East in Shanghai, but found that Waller expected that everything should go through him, and paid little regard to keeping sources secret.
 So by 1936 the two most senior naval officers were barely on speaking terms.
 Colonel Valentine Burkhart found when he arrived in 1936 that the bureau was involved in “turf wars”, although they eventually accepted that they had no control over the use of intelligence reports.